Publisher: WestBow Press

 Genre: Political, Non-Fiction.
 Biography, Memoir

 The average 12-year-old girl thinks about what she’ll wear to school and boys.
-When Hilda was 12-years-old, she was working hard on the family farm in Eastern Europe, lived under a constantly changing government influences, and wondered if she would even make it to turn thirteen.
+When Hilda was 12-years-old, she was working hard on the family farm in Eastern Europe, lived under a constantly changing government influences, and wondered if she would even make it turn thirteen.
 Time to Choose: Growing Up under Hitler and Watching History Repeat Itself tells us exactly what it’s about.
-Through the voice of her daughter, Dawn, comes the story of a Christian family’s life in war-torn Eastern Europe and their journey to America, the land of the freedom.
+Through the voice of her daughter, Dawn, comes the story of a Christian family’s life in war-torn Eastern Europe and their journey to America, the land of the free.

 Hilda shares a different perspective on War World II than most will hear.
 She wasn’t Jewish, but she wasn’t a Nazi either.
 She was just a girl who happened to live during the war.
-She also shares about her experience of being a member of Hitler Youth.
+She also shares her experience of being a member of Hitler Youth.

 Each chapter ends in a section titled, “Connecting the Dots” where readers will see how it connects to America and the lessons that can be learned.
-This section includes questions to think about and points to ponder, covering everything form family life to forgiveness.
+This section includes questions to think about and points to ponder, covering everything from family life to forgiveness.